IdioticProgramApe/IdioticProgramApe.github.io/_posts/2023-04-12-emcpp-moving-to-mcpp.md

 ### Key points

-- typedefs don’t support templatization, but alias declarations do
+- typedefs don't support templatization, but alias declarations do
 - Alias templates avoid the **::type** suffix and, in templates, the **typename** prefix often required to refer to typedefs.
 - **C++14** offers alias templates for all the **C++11** type traits transformations